 Beans are cheap.
 They also contain an average of 15 grams of protein per cup.

-But back to the protein factor.
 Most diets have a serious lack of protein.
-Whether its because people don’t know they need more, or if protein in the form of meat is just too expensive, beans are a frugal fix.
+Whether it’s because people don’t know they need more or if protein in the form of meat is just too expensive, beans are a frugal fix.

 Here is a list of twelve tasty ways you can get more beans in your diet.

-- Chili – beans are a great way to “beef up” chili.
-I love bean chili even more than I love meaty chili – but then, my family isn’t really known for its authentic chili (see this thread
+- Chili – Beans are a great way to “beef up” chili.
+I love bean chili even more than I love meaty chili – but then, my family isn’t really known for its authentic chili.

 - Hummus – Hummus rocks.
 I could eat it with a spoon (okay, sometimes I do).
 Hummus with pita chips is unparalleled.